HEWES: Heisenberg-Euler Weak-Field Expansion Simulator

-The raw simulation data used for this work amount to more than 100GB in size.
-It is archived on servers of the Arnold Sommerfeld Center (ASC) for Theoretical Physics in Munich, hosted by the Leibniz-Rechenzentrum (LRZ) in compliance with the regulatories of the German Research Foundation (DFG).
+The raw simulation data used for this work amount to more than 100 GB in size.
+They are archived on servers of the Arnold Sommerfeld Center (ASC) for Theoretical Physics in Munich, hosted by the Leibniz-Rechenzentrum (LRZ), in compliance with the regulations of the German Research Foundation (DFG).
 There is a reproducible code capsule published on \textit{Code Ocean} \cite{Lindner2023} and a \textit{Mendeley Data} repository containing extra and supplementary materials \cite{Lindner2022}.

-\section{Code Metadata}
+\section{Code metadata}